 Yes, I do cut men's hair.
 The good news is that guys still have it pretty easy in this department.
 You aren't expected to do much, just the basics.
 Just keep it clean and simple.
 Not too much, just enough, product in the hair.
 The biggest thing that men often ignore is skin care.
 You don't wear makeup, so protect yourself from the sun with a basic moisturizer with SPF 30 everyday.

-What's the secret to actually getting through when you call in for a radio contest?Oh my gosh, the things we did in beauty school!
+How do you prevent cheating and plagiarism these days?Oh my gosh, the things we did in beauty school!
 Once I got into the salon and was working with actual, paying clients, I made sure that I to know what the result would be before applying color or getting out my scissors.
 But, when I was in school, the instructors and students would encourage the 'just try it' method with everything.
 It was a great way to learn because you figured out really quickly what worked and what was a disaster.
 I remember that I tried to color my friends hair at home even though we had not really learned this particular technique yet.
 For some reason we thought we could do this since we considered ourselves to be so advanced.
 When her hair turned our the most neon shade of orange you have ever seen, I was so upset but she just laughed and said that it was ok because we can just fix it.
 Um, I dont know how to fix it!.
 Oh, how fearless we were back then.
 One of color instructors happened to be a friend of mine that I had known before I became a student.
 She was a colorist in the salon I worked at in college.
 When I called her in a mad panic, she told me that messing up and making disasters was the way you learn to be a great colorist.
 She said you will not truly understand color theory until you can do and undo anything.
 The next day she told me how to fix it and we were back in business.
 I learned that she was right, that good colorists know how make pretty color and fix bad color.
 There were so many situations where I had a client come to me after having a color disaster either at home or another salon.
 Once you "fix" something for someone, you gain his or her trust for life.

 There are so many favorite parts!
 Aside from being able to play dress-up and experiment with fun products, I LOVE the relationships that I have with my clients.
 Being with them through stressful/exciting/happy times is an honor.
 It is really special to be able to make someone look and feel great during an important moment.
 Now that I am a freelance artist, being 100% mobile has taken me to some exciting places (Ireland, Mexico, and around the US) and I am ready for more.